act-rules/act-rules.github.io/_rules/first-focusable-element-is-link-to-main-8a213c.md

 #### Passed Example 5

-Even though it is located after it, the link to skip the complementary [section of repeated content][] is still the first [focusable][] element within the page.
+Even though it is located after it in tree order, the link to skip the complementary [section of repeated content][] is still the first [focusable][] element within the page.

 ```html
 <html lang="en">